 - While it is impossible to predict every potential issue, having a gameplan in place helps to minimize the disruption caused by exceptions

-How ReturnZap helps Shopify drop shippers manage customer returns
+How apps like ReturnZap help Shopify drop shippers manage customer returns

 ReturnZap is an app built for Shopify merchants that makes managing dropship returns easy.
 With a 4.9 star rating, Shopify merchants love the amount of features that ReturnZap offers at a low monthly price.